ruckus/quickbooks-ruby/README.md

 see: https://developer.intuit.com/docs/0100_accounting/0300_developer_guides/change_data_capture for more information.

-## Change Data Capture For Customers, Vendors and Items
+## Change Data Capture For Customers, Vendors, Items, Payments and Credit Memos

-It is possible to find out which Customer, Vendor or Item Entries has recently changed.
+It is possible to find out which Customer, Vendor, Item, Payment or Credit Memo Entries have recently changed.
 It is possible to request changes up to 30 days ago.

 ```ruby